armans28/EADI-Project/Machine Learning Checklist/README.md

 5. The model will be converted to h5, JSON, and tflite format and ready to deploy for cloud computing team

 ## Dataset
-For this project, we take dataset from kaggle containing 2926 photos of autism and non-autism childern.
+For this project, we take dataset from kaggle containing 2926 photos of autistic and non-autistic childern.
 The dataset can be accessed at this [link](https://github.com/armans28/EADI-Project/tree/main/Machine%20Learning%20Checklist/Dataset).

 ## Other project
 You can also looking up our other repository in this project by this [link](https://github.com/armans28/EADI-Project/tree/main/Machine%20Learning%20Checklist/Dataset).